Mugabe dies; liberated Zimbabwe, then held it for 37 years

 The economic problems are often traced to the violent seizures of thousands of white-owned farms that began around 2000.
 Land reform was supposed to take much of the country’s most fertile land — owned by about 4,500 white descendants of mainly British and South African colonial-era settlers — and redistribute it to poor blacks.
 Instead, Mugabe gave prime farms to ruling party leaders, party loyalists, security chiefs, relatives and cronies.

+“Memories really go to the deficits of governance, goes to the issue of human rights situation in the country, goes to the collapse of systems,” he said.

+He also said Mugabe’s death on foreign soil is a “sad indictment” of the country’s economic situation.

-On the streets of Harare, the capital, people gathered in small groups Friday and discussed the news.
+On the streets of Harare, the capital, people gathered in small groups Friday and discussed Mugabe.

 “I will not shed a tear, not for that cruel man,” said Tariro Makena, a street vendor.
 “All these problems, he started them and people now want us to pretend it never happened.”